Kong/docs.konghq.com/app/enterprise/0.35-x/developer-portal/configuration/workspaces.md

 Kong supports running multiple instances of the Dev Portal with the use of [**Workspaces**](/admin-api/workspaces).
-This allows each Workspace to enable and maintain separate Dev Portals (complete with separate files, settings, and authorization) from a within a single instance of Kong.
+This allows each Workspace to enable and maintain separate Dev Portals (complete with separate files, settings, and authorization) from within a single instance of Kong.

-## Managing Multiple Dev Portals within Kong Manager
+### Managing Multiple Dev Portals within Kong Manager

 A snapshot of every Dev Portal within an instance of Kong can be viewed via the Kong Manager's **Dev Portals** top navigation tab.